Wire Transfers

 Receiving Funds from a Foreign Bank?

 It’s easy to receive funds from a foreign bank and credit your Territorial Savings Bank checking or savings account – just complete our Incoming Foreign Wires Form, print the Payment Details page, and provide it to the sending bank.
+If you are unable to use the link, please contact your branch for assistance.

 Receiving Funds from a U.S. Bank?